andreaowu/tech-challenge/README.md

 You can view the app [here](https://techchallenge2024.com/).
 If that link is no longer working, view it [here](http://fisk-puzzles.web.app/).

 # Tech Stack
-Built with React and Firebase (Authentication, Firestore)
+Built with React and Firebase (Authentication, FirebaseUI for web, Firestore)